 Kythnos History

-The history of Kythnos starts from the prehistoric times.
-Numerous old settlements were discovered around the island, one of the most famous found at the site of Vryokastro.
-This site is located above the bay of Episkopi, on the North West side of the island and is dated back to the 7th to the 5th centuries BC.
-The most significant finding from this inhabited site was an inner sanctum of a temple, which contained over 14,00 objects including jewels, gold, silver and bronze artifacts, it also contained terracotta figurines and decorated vases.
-This temple was believed to have been dedicated to Hera, the queen of the Gods, or to Aphrodite, the goddess of Love.
-The Cyclades chain of islands was very prone to pirate attacks, hence a lot of sites of the old settlements indicate extensive defense structures.
+Mesolithic remains have made archaeologists suggest that Kythnos may be the oldest settlement of the Cyclades.
+According to the writings of Herodotus, the first settlers of the island were the Dryopes, an aboriginal tribe of ancient Greece.
+According to mythology, the island was named after their king, Kythnos.
+The tribe has also given its name to one of the island's picturesque villages, Driopida.
+During their occupation, the Dryopes built walls and many temples.
+Numerous old settlements have been discovered around the island, one of the most famous being the ancient Vryokastro.
+This site is located between Apokrousi and Episkopi, on the northwest side of the island and is dated back to the 7th to the 5th centuries BC.
+The most significant finding from this inhabited site was an inner sanctum of a temple, which contained over 14,00 objects including jewels, gold, silver and bronze artifacts, as well as terracotta figurines and decorated vases.
+Since the islands of the Cyclades were very prone to pirate attacks, a lot of sites of the old settlements present extensive defense structures.

 Medieval period